SDGGiesbrecht/Workspace/.github/ISSUE_TEMPLATE/🇨🇦EN Feature Request.md

 ---
 name: '🇨🇦EN Feature Request'
-about: 'Request a new feature you wish the project had'
+about: 'Request a new feature you would find helpful'
 title: ''
 labels: '🇬🇧🇺🇸🇨🇦EN, Enhancement, Needs Investigation'
 assignees: ''